Ilovemyhous/Who/README.md

 ![Somes notes I before creating the project, and yes I have a horrible handwriting, thank you.](https://cdn.discordapp.com/attachments/670769691936948265/938693325832216617/image0.jpg)
 ## About
-This is a game about one person (or two if we count you) were you will be asked questions, resolve puzzles, and talk themes such as the meaning of life, **verbal abuse**, and **anxiety**.
+This is a game about one person (or two if we count you) were you will be asked questions, resolve puzzles, having an adventure, a bit of horror, and maybe having multiple endings.

 The game is only writen in HTML, CSS and JavaScript... that's it.
 ## To-Do